Kharis Ralph

 Kharis Ralph (born April 22, 1992) is a Canadian former ice dancer.
 With Asher Hill, she is the 2008 Canadian national junior champion and 2011 Nebelhorn Trophy bronze medalist.

 Personal life

 Kharis Ralph was born in Washington, D.C. but moved to Canada as a child.
 Her mother is from the Philippines.

-Ralph is a student at the University of Toronto, majoring in history.
+Ralph received a Bachelor of the Arts as well as a Masters of the Arts at the University of Toronto, majoring in history and East Asian Studies.
+She is a current student at University of Wisconsin-Madison.